 Guan Zhong (管仲) was the chief minister of the state of Qi (齊) during the seventh century BC.
 He was born in c.
-720 BC and died in c.
-645 BC, just over a hundred years before Confucius was born.
+720 BCE and died in c.
+645 BCE, just over a hundred years before Confucius was born.

-After his appointment to the position of chief minister in 685 BC, he encouraged Duke Huan of Qi (齊桓公) to implement a raft of political, administrative, and economic reforms that ultimately made Qi one of the most powerful and wealthiest states during the Spring and Autumn period (7771-476 BC).
+After his appointment to the position of chief minister in 685 BCE, he encouraged Duke Huan of Qi (齊桓公) to implement a raft of political, administrative, and economic reforms that ultimately made Qi one of the most powerful and wealthiest states during the Spring and Autumn period (771-476 BCE).

 Confucius had mixed feelings about Guan Zhong.
-Even though he strongly defends him in Chapter XVI and Chapter XVII of Book 14 of the Analects, his sharp criticism in Chapter XXII of Book 3 suggests that he also blamed him for destroying traditional Zhou dynasty culture and institutions with his technocratic reforms.
+Even though he strongly defends him in Chapter 16 and Chapter 13 of Book 14 of the Analects, his sharp criticism in Chapter 22 of Book 3 suggests that he also blamed him for destroying traditional Zhou dynasty culture and institutions with his technocratic reforms.

-Confucius said: “Guan Zhong was a man of truly mediocre capabilities.”
-Someone objected: “Wasn’t Guan Zhong frugal?”
+Confucius said: “Guan Zhong had his limitations.”
+Someone objected: “Do you mean that Guan Zhong wasn’t frugal?”
 Confucius replied: “Guan Zhong had three households, each one staffed by a huge retinue.
 How could he be called frugal?”
-“But didn’t he know the rites?”
+“But didn’t he know ritual?”
 “Even though only the ruler of a state can place a screen to mask the view of his gate, he also had one installed.
 Even though only the ruler of a state can use a special stand to place his inverted cup on when meeting with another ruler, Guan Zhong had one too.
-If you say Guan Zhong knew the rites, then who doesn’t know them?”
+If you say Guan Zhong knew ritual, then who doesn’t know it?”

 Someone asked about Zichan.
 Confucius said: “He was a generous man.”
 “And what about Zixi?”
 “Don’t even mention his name!”
 “And what about Guan Zhong?”
 “What a man!
 He seized over three hundred households in Pian from the head of the Bo family.
 But even though he was reduced to eating coarse food until the end of his days, the poor man could never bring himself to utter a single word of complaint against him.”